 This manual is intended to be an evolving reference work.
 Your comments are welcomed and encouraged.
 The OSP is interested in compiling users' evaluations of this manual.
 A link to a short evaluation form has been included, or you may e-mail your comments to us: Sponsored.Projects@Dartmouth.edu.

 "Sponsored projects are research, training, or instructional projects involving funds, materials, other forms of compensation, or exchanges of in-kind efforts from sources external to [Dartmouth] College under awards or agreements which contain any one of the following criteria"

 (Boston College.
 Office of Sponsored Research.
 Sponsored Research Manual)

-The administration of federally sponsored research projects within educational institutions is monitored and guided by OMB Circulars A-21 and A-110.
-While each institution is encouraged to conduct research and education activities in a manner consonant with its own academic philosophies and institutional objectives, OMB Circular A-21 outlines federal regulations governing the cost accounting principles of those federally funded research projects, while OMB Circular A-110 sets forth standards for obtaining consistency and uniformity among Federal agencies in the administration of grants to and agreements with institutions of higher education, hospitals, and other non-profit organizations.
+The administration of federally sponsored research projects within educational institutions is monitored and guided by OMB Circulars.
+While each institution is encouraged to conduct research and education activities in a manner consonant with its own academic philosophies and institutional objectives, OMB Circulars outlines federal regulations governing the cost accounting principles of those federally funded research projects, set forth standards for obtaining consistency and uniformity among Federal agencies in the administration of grants to and agreements with institutions of higher education, and other non-profit organizations.
 Although researchers are not expected to know specific applications of OMB circulars, they should understand that many of the policies and procedures orchestrated by the Dartmouth College Office of Sponsored Projects (OSP) reflect local application of federal regulations.
-The salient points of OMB circulars A-21 and A-110 of which all staff engaged in sponsored research should be aware are the following.
+The salient points of OMB circular of which all staff engaged in sponsored research should be aware are the following.